 Outside of the United States, we primarily sell our products through independent stocking distributors.
 Generally, the distributors are allowed to return products, and some are thinly capitalized.
-Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery.
-Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers, but rather when cash has been received.
-Until such payment, cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on our balance sheets.
+Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery for certain customers who have not evidenced a consistent pattern of timely payment.
+Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers for these customers for whom collectibility has not been deemed probable based on the customer's history and ability to pay, but rather when cash has been received.
+Until such payment, cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on our consolidated balance sheets.